nus-cs2103-AY2425S1/ip/docs/README.md

 ---

 ### 2. Viewing the Task List
 You can view all tasks, including todos, deadlines, and events, with a single command.
+Also you need to press the send button to send the command.

 **Command:**
 ```